Thiruvilaiyaadal Aarambam: Production

 Boopathy Pandian had initially discussed the lead role with Bharath, but the actor's refusal meant that Dhanush was chosen, reuniting with the director after Devathaiyai Kanden (2005).
 The film was initially titled Naveena Thiruvilayadal, and later shortened to Thiruvilayadal, prompting actor Sivaji Ganesan's fan club to request the producer, Vimala Geetha, to retitle the film.
 They felt the title was reminiscent of Ganesan's 1965 film, and felt that the new venture would defame the old film.
-The director said the film's title was a reference to the games played by Dhanush's character Thiru to achieve his goals; nevertheless it was retitled Thiruvilaiyaadal Aarambam.
-Shriya Saran initially opted out of the film, owing to her commitment to work in Sivaji: The Boss, but returned after she was able to allot dates.
+The director said the film's title was a reference to the games played by Dhanush's character Thiru to achieve his goals; nevertheless, it was retitled Thiruvilaiyaadal Aarambam.
+Shriya Saran, the lead actress, initially opted out of the film owing to her commitment to work in Sivaji: The Boss, but returned after she was able to allot dates.
 One of the film's two fight sequences was shot on a set created at Binny Mills.